luciusmagn/magnusi.tech/posts/huoh.md

 "Where are we...?"
 Jake was still a little dazed.

 "Oh, I had you moved while you were out.
-I brought more manforce, work is going much faster.
+I brought more manpower, work is going much faster.
 We were able to construct several buildings already."

 Jake noticed he was in a metallic building made out of plates and steel beams.
 The insides of the walls were padded